eggplantbren/Lensing2/README.md

 ```

 Lensing2 will run and you will see DNest4 output in the terminal.
 DNest4 output
 will also be written to some text files.
-Lens modelling is expensive, so
+Lens modelling is expensive and the
-give it about an hour of runtime before doing any postprocessing.
+demo image is non-trivial, so give it an hour or two of runtime before
+expecting anything interesting from the postprocessing.
+It's harmless to try
+it at any time, though.

 ## Postprocessing

 Lensing2 will run for a long time.
 The longer you run it, the more reliable the
-output will be (i.e., more posterior samples will have been generated).
+output will be (i.e., more posterior samples will have been generated, as
+long as everything went to plan).
 You can manually terminate it when you like, or you can
 do the postprocessing without terminating the main process.